openvinotoolkit/openvino/docs/tutorials.md

 @endsphinxdirective

-This collection of Python tutorials are prepared to be run on [Jupyter*](https://jupyter.org) notebooks.
-Those tutorials purpouse are to provide You an introduction to the OpenVINO™ toolkit and to explain, how to use the Python API and tools for optimized deep learning inference.
-Codes can be run one section at a time to see how to integrate your application with OpenVINO™ libraries.
+This collection of Python tutorials was prepared to be run on [Jupyter](https://jupyter.org) notebooks.
+The uurpouse of those tutorials is to provide an introduction to the OpenVINO™ toolkit, and to explain how to use the Python API and tools for optimized deep learning inference.
+Codes can be run one section at a time to see how to integrate application with OpenVINO™ libraries.

-Tutorials featuring the below logo may be run remotely using Binder without setup.
+Tutorials featuring the below logo may be run remotely using Binder without setup:

 @sphinxdirective